 For the Key Provider Service to connect to a key server, the Trust Authority administrator must configure a trust setup.
 For most KMIP-compliant servers, configuring a trust setup involves configuring client and server certificates.

 To ensure that the keys are released only to ESXi Trusted Hosts, the Key Provider Service acts as a gatekeeper to the key servers.
 The Key Provider Service hides the key server specifics from the rest of the data center software stack by using the concept of a trusted key provider.
-Each trusted key provider has a single configured master encryption key, and references one or more key servers.
+Each trusted key provider has a single configured primary encryption key (previously called a master encryption key), and references one or more key servers.
 The Key Provider Service can have several configured trusted key providers.
 For example, you might want to have a separate trusted key provider for each department in an organization.
-Each trusted key provider uses a different master key, but can reference the same backing key server.
+Each trusted key provider uses a different primary key (previously called a master key), but can reference the same backing key server.

 After you create a trusted key provider, the Key Provider Service can accept requests from the ESXi Trusted Hosts to run cryptographic operations against that trusted key provider.

 When an ESXi Trusted Host requests operations against a trusted key provider, the Key Provider Service makes sure that the ESXi host that is trying to obtain the encryption key is attested.
 After passing all the checks, the ESXi Trusted Host receives encryption keys from the Key Provider Service.